 7 pm: Saratoga Performing Arts Center (SPAC)

-Celebrating 50 years of performing arts, SPAC hosts the world's greatest artists and musicians.
-Find the music line-up here and discover SPAC's diverse group of visiting artists from Zac Brown Band to the melodic patterns of the Philadelphia Orchestra and more music year-round.
+For more than 50 years, SPAC has hosted the world's greatest artists and musicians.
+Find the music line-up here and discover SPAC's diverse group of visiting artists from Cardi B to Zac Brown Band.

 Drop by and sip a leisurely coffee from Uncommon Grounds, a locally-owned store that serves all kinds of wonderful noshes and morning potables.